Peter-duiyi/Algorithm-and-Data-Structure/Binary Search.md

         return temp;
     }
 ```
-You can find a similar quesion here [leetcode.34](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/)
+You can find a similar quesion here. [leetcode.34](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/)

 After we are done with the problem above.
 We can take a look at a similar quesion that I just found but it is much easier.
 [leetcode.278](https://leetcode.com/problems/first-bad-version/)